 Deep Pore Cleansing – A skin treatment that may include products to allow for a deeper concentration of pore cleansing and of the skin’s surface.

-Deep Tissue Massage – A massage that focuses on the connective tissue through applying intense, slow pressure to deep muscle layers.
-Benefits include pain and stress free relief can also improved posture and range of motion.
+Deep Tissue Massage – A massage that focuses on the connective tissue by applying intense, slow pressure to deep muscle layers.
+Benefits include pain and stress-free relief can also improve posture and range of motion.

 Dermatitis – Inflammation of the skin, can have several causes and appear in different forms such as red, itchy, rashes or swollen skin.